 On this page:

-The ANRDR is the Commonwealth’s approved central record keeping agency for the dose records of its workers who are occupationally exposed to ionising radiation (RPS C-1, clause 3.1.24 (c)).
+The ANRDR is the approved central record keeping agency for the dose records of all Australian workers who are occupationally exposed to ionising radiation (RPS C-1, clause 3.1.24 (c)).

 All personal information is handled in accordance with the Privacy Act 1988 (Cwlth).
 Please refer to the ANRDR Privacy Statement for further information on the storage and use of personal information.

-Furthermore, the information contained in the ANRDR will help strengthen radiation safety practices for occupationally exposed workers in Australia.
+The information maintained in the ANRDR will help to inform better work practices and improve safety for occupationally exposed workers in Australia.